DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/career-progression.md

 <strong>Chris:</strong> If you want to go into senior leadership in a secondary school you’ll need to build both a curriculum role and a pastoral role, for example, head of geography and head of year into your early career.

 <strong>Elaine:</strong> I've got curriculum and pastoral experience and I also did school timetabling.
-As a head you need experience of everything to get to the top.
+As a headteacher you need experience of everything to get to the top.

-## How long does it take to go from an early career teacher to a head?
+## How long does it take to go from an early career teacher to a headteacher?

-<strong>Sian:</strong> I think 8 to 10 years is realistic to become a head for primary schools although you may be able to climb the career ladder a bit quicker.
+<strong>Sian:</strong> I think 8 to 10 years is realistic to become a headteacher for primary schools although you may be able to climb the career ladder a bit quicker.

 <strong>Elaine:</strong> If you’re driven you could probably get to headship in between 9 to 12 years.
 It took me longer but at the time it suited me to stay where I was.